doombubbles/bg3-mods/docs/WIKI_AUTHORING_GUIDE.md

 For base-game images, prefer the repository's local `images/_bg3/` pipeline over adding a new direct `bg3.wiki` image URL.
 Paths under `_bg3` should reflect the original relative location beneath `UnpackedData`.
 Atlas icons use the established virtual path form:

+For base-game spell, action, and passive icons, prefer the matching file under `Game/Public/Game/GUI/Assets/ControllerUIIcons/skills_png/` when one exists.
+These controller variants preserve the unfaded icon artwork better than the corresponding `Tooltips/Icons/` files.
+Use `Tooltips/Icons/` only when no controller variant is available.

 ```text
 images/_bg3/.../Icons_Skills.DDS/Status_Restrained.png
 ```